Joel Eriksson Ek: Minnesota Wild

 Eriksson Ek remained the Wild's top line centre for the 2021–22 season but swapped Foligno and Greenway for Kirill Kaprizov and Mats Zuccarello.
 On 20 October 2021, Eriksson Ek recorded his first career NHL hat-trick in a 6–5 win over the Winnipeg Jets.
 His efforts helped the Wild start the season with a 5–3–0 record.
 Although he suffered an injury on 20 December and recovered in mid-January, Eriksson Ek only missed three games due to game cancellations related to COVID-19 outbreaks.
 However, his return was further delayed as he was entered into the league's COVID-19 protocol from 13 January to 19 January.
-Once he was able to return to the Wild, Eriksson Ek was reunted with Foligno and Greenway on the Wild's top line.
+Once he was able to return to the Wild, Eriksson Ek was reunited with Foligno and Greenway on the Wild's top line.
 The trio played an important role in the Wild's late season success as one of the NHL's top shutdown lines.
 On 5 May, Eriksson Ek and Tyson Jost recorded goals 97 seconds apart to mark the second-fastest goals to start a game in franchise history as they led the Wild 5–1 over the Washington Capitals.
 This also marked Eriksson Ek's career-best 20th and 21st goals and his 12th point over 14 games.
 However, he would soon experience a nine-game goalless drought that was broken with a two-goal, three-point game against the Seattle Kraken on 22 April.
 Eriksson Ek finished the regular season with a career-high 26 goals and 23 assists for 49 points as the Wild faced off against the St. Louis Blues in the 2022 Stanley Cup playoffs.
 Eriksson Ek played an integral role in the Wild's 6–2 win over the Blues in Game 2 as he scored two goals and added one assist.
 He finished the series with a career-high three goals and two assists over six games and was one of only two Wild players to score over one goal.
 His efforts were also recognized by the Professional Hockey Writers' Association as he placed seventh in Frank J. Selke Trophy voting as the NHL's best defensive forward.